mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 ## Examples

 The section for each end point includes an example call and response for that end point.
 For end points that return multiple results, we generally only show a single result (for instance a single story) for the sake of documentation brevity.
-All *Input* examples are json documents.
+All *Input* examples are JSON documents.

 ## Permissions